Terms Of Business

 £5,000 to £25,000

 £25,000 to £50,000

 m.
 Please also carefully read the policy wording, upon receipt, and ensure that you are willing to accept all terms, and conditions, and particularly the ‘Cancellation’ clause.
 Should you wish to cancel your ATE policy then you may do so by advising us in writing within 14 days of the policy being accepted by ARAG.

 Holding client money and payment of interest

-55. When a payment is received from the other side in respect of your damages, sometimes the cheque is made payable to us and sometimes it is made payable to you.
-If it is made payable to you, we can process the payment to you more quickly to you if we encash the cheque into our Client account.
+50. When a payment is received from the other side in respect of damages, sometimes the cheque is made payable to us and sometimes it is made payable to the client. you.
+If it is made payable to you, we can process the payment quickly if we encash the cheque into our Client account.
 Based upon this, we have your permission to endorse any cheque which forms part of your claim for damages into our Client account, unless you let us know otherwise.

-56. If, at any stage, money is received for you, then we shall only pay it to you in a cheque or by BACS payment into your United Kingdom bank account.
+51. If, at any stage, money is received for you, then we shall only pay it to you in a cheque or by BACS payment into your United Kingdom bank account.
 It is our preference to make any payment to you via BACS, rather than cheque, as it is a quicker and more secure method of payment.
-In the event that we do not receive or are unable to verify your bank details to enable us to make a BACS payment to you, we will make a payment to you by cheque.
+In the event that we do not receive or are unable to verify the bank details to enable us to make a BACS payment, we will make a payment to you by cheque.